joamona/pgOperations/docs/tutorials.md

     Selection result:  [{'gid': 3, 'depth': 12.15, 'st_asgeojson': '{"type":"Point","crs":{"type":"name","properties":{"name":"EPSG:25831"}},"coordinates":[-673652.189790939,202.793646159]}'}]

 ### Table exists
-Returns True or False, depending on if the table exists in the database or not.
+Returns True or False, depending whether or not the table exists.
-table_name_with_schema: table name included the schema, e.g. "d.boundary".
-See the <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgTableExists" target="_blank"> PgOperations.pgTableExists</a> method documentation for more details:
+See the <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgTableExists"> PgOperations.pgTableExists</a> method documentation for more details:

 Example: